FagnerAureliano/consulta-materiais/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Build Docker Image for Different Environments and Versions and Tag the Local Image for Harbor
+## Build Docker Image for Different Environments and Versions and Tag the Local Image for Push to registry (Harbor)

 ### Prerequisites